-Am I the only one that finds this number startling?!
-Some quick math says that’s more than 61 FULL DAYS every year spent on your phone.
+Some quick math says that’s more than 61 FULL DAYS EVERY YEAR spent on your phone.
 WOWZA.

 I mean, phone technology has made our lives so much easier.
 We can connect with loved ones, check our email at a moment’s notice, and even use it to get to any place we need.
 It does everything!